miestrode/hash/docs/cego/REVISION-1.md

 ```
 <NAME>
 ```
 where `NAME` is some kind of "name".
 When this is the case, `<NAME>` is a "parameter", and may be any string, based on the restrictions provided.
-Throughout the specification, parameters relating to time will always be in nanoseconds, as an integer.
+Throughout the specification, parameters relating to time will always be in nanoseconds as a 64-bit, non-negative integer.
 This means that 30 seconds would be represented as `30000000000`.
 Additionally, any Chess moves will be represented in long algebraic notation, as seen in UCI.

 ### Long Algebraic Notation
 Every single move in long Algebraic Notation is of the form: